 Simply put, these are parts of traditional characters that became their own characters.

-The character 羽 (yǔ) — feather/wings is the top component of the traditional character 習, but 習 was further simplified to 习, which was never considered an individual component before the simplification process.
+The top component of the traditional character, 羽, is an official radical, but the form was further simplified to 习, which was never considered an individual component before the simplification process.

-The second conditional of this category is that they don’t function as radicals for other characters.
-That detail was included so 习 wasn’t mistaken as a radical for the character 羽. 羽 in itself is a full radical.
+So, the other conditional for this category is that the simplified characters do not function as radicals for other characters.
+That detail was included so 习 wasn’t mistaken as a radical for the character 羽, which is, again, a full radical by itself.

 These characters were simplified as left-side radicals but maintained the traditional form when used as other character components or standalone characters.